Crochet Glasses Case – Seeing Spots

 Tapestry Single Crochet (tsc-A / tsc-B):

 Single crochet in back loop only, using indicated color (A or B).
-Work over the other, unused color so that it is hidden inside of the stitch.
+Work over the other, unused color so that it is hidden inside the stitch.

 For the first half of round 1 ONLY, work the tapestry single crochet stitches into the back bump of the starting chain.
 See this back bump tutorial for more about working into the back bump of a chain.